moogacs/docs.buf.build/docs/bsr/remote-generation/concepts.md

 [breaking change detection](../../breaking/usage.md) _before_ pushing a new version of a Buf module, potentially as part of your [CI/CD pipeline](../../ci-cd/setup.md#checks).

+### Commits

+Every time you push a Buf module to the BSR, a new **commit** is created.
+Each commit has two pieces of information attached to it:

+* A **commit name**.
+This is a randomly generated, fixed-size [hexadecimal] string that's visible in the BSR's UI.
+Note that the commit name is _not_ a hash of the commit's content.
+* A **commit sequence ID**.
+This is a monotonically increasing integer that begins at 1 and is incremented with each new module push.
+Commit sequence IDs are _not_ visible in the BSR UI.

 ### How we implemented synthetic versions

 The challenge with versioning remote-generated code is that unlike versioning schemes that only deal